-A Four-Step Process to Manage and Resolve Conflict
+A Six-Step Process to Manage and Resolve Conflict

 A man at the airport was very emotional, actually, quite livid.
 He was shouting about missing his plane because the monitors were wrong in giving the gate information.
 He was big, tall and angry as he ran up to the counter.
 My wife and I were sitting by one of our clients at an airport watching as he ran up to where two female agents stood behind the counter.
 He slammed his books down on the counter top and began furiously ranting about missing his flight.
 His voice loud, his body shaking, and his fists were clenched.
 The two women were obviously frightened.
 We could see them physically shrink from this aggressive man.
 They were in conflict.